 - Treatment of life-threatening allergic reactions

 Students will have the opportunity to select a STEM area of focus for afternoon deep-dive sessions.
 These Galaxy Labs allow students to explore forensic science, robotics programming, civil engineering, or medicine even further.
-They will have the chance to learn more advanced skills and apply their newfound knowledge to overcome the challenges associated with the colonization of Mars by creating meaningful solutions.
+They will have the chance to learn more advanced skills and apply their newfound knowledge to overcome the challenges associated with the exploration of Mars by creating meaningful solutions.